harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 You can use this expression in any setting that supports expressions in Harness.

-#### Is the "Enable Native Helm steady state for jobs" option in default setting is for the steady state check?
+#### Is the "Enable Native Helm steady state for jobs" option a default setting for the steady state check?
 This selection is solely for verifying the steady state of a Kubernetes Job deployed via the Helm chart.

-#### Is there a way to get the notification whenever the new pipeline gets created?
+#### Is there a way to get a notification whenever a new pipeline gets created?
 No, As per the current design it's not possible.